Velocidex/velociraptor-docs/content/artifact_references/pages/windows.forensics.recyclebin.md

   obtain the time of deletion and the original path and file name.

   Supports Recycle Bin format found in Vista onwards.
-This will not parse INFO2 files found in the "Recycler" folder from XP and below.
+This will not parse INFO2 files found in the &quot;Recycler&quot; folder from XP and below.

   The layout of the Recycle Bin folder is in the in the form:
   ```